 This compound interest calculator calculates interest between any two dates.
 A dozen compounding frequencies are supported (did we miss any? :).
 You can also enter negative interest rates.

-Because this calculator is date sensitive, and because it supports many compounding options, it is a suitable tool for calculating the compound interest owed on a debt when the debtor has not made any payments or from a point in time when the balance is known.
+Because this calculator is date sensitive, and because it supports many compounding options, it is a suitable tool for calculating the compound interest owed on a debt.
+You can use it to calculate accrued interest from a point in time when the balance is known.
+Because this calculator allows for odd days (example three months plus five days), you may calculate interest due for any investment or debt.
 More details below the calculator

-Compound interest means that interest gets paid (or is earned) on previously paid interest.
+Compound interest means that interest gets paid (or is earned) on previously unpaid interest.

-This pattern is called compounding, and it repeats as long as the money stays invested, or the debt is owed.
+This pattern is called compounding, and it repeats as long as the money stays invested, or the debtor owes on the debt.